An Irishwoman met her 103-year-old mother for the first time after she had spent more than 60 years searching for her.

 The two spoke on the phone, but Eileen had to delay her trip to meet in person as her mother was recovering from an eye operation.

-Eileen described the journey to meet her mother to RTE.
+Eileen eventually visited her mother in 2019 and described her journey to RTE.
 She said: “I just went over with my daughter and my husband and her husband and I knocked on the door and a gentleman opened it, and I told him I was from Ireland and that I had found my mum and could I come to see her, and he said ‘certainly’,”

 The man was actually Eileen’s half-brother, and he lived with their mum in Scotland.
 They went into the front room and Eileen’s mother was sat there.